-ANZIBDC member centres currently provide IBD care for ~20,000 patients which represents around 20% of the population with IBD within ANZ.
+ANZIBDC member centres currently provide IBD care for 20,000 patients which represents around 20% of the population with IBD within Australia and New Zealand.

-Our main focus is to improve patient outcomes and find a cure for people living with IBD.
+Our main focus is to improve quality of clinical care and patient outcomes, and ultimately find a cure for people living with IBD.

-ANZIBDC, in partnership with Crohn’s Colitis Cure, a registered Charity, have developed a new comprehensive Cloud-based IBD-specific Clinical Management System called Crohn’s Colitis Care (CCCare).
+In partnership with Crohn’s Colitis Cure charity, ANZIBDC contributed to the developed a comprehensive cloud-based custom IBD Clinical Management Software called Crohn’s Colitis Care (CCCare)

-CCCare is designed with the aim to improve quality of IBD care around Australia New Zealand by making it more consistent, and evidence based; as well as assisting research by enabling better data management.
+A large number of the ANZIBDC sites now use the software which is designed with the aim to improve patient management and quality of IBD care around Australia New Zealand, as well as assisting research by enabling better data management.

 ANZIBDC has bio-specimens (DNA) stored on approximately 8000 IBD patients, which are linked to their disease behaviour and therapy over time.
 Each ANZIBDC site contributes patient DNA, phenotype data and biological samples (such as blood, stool and tissue samples).
 By pooling these resources, ANZIBDC can undertake more complex and powerful research.